-Discussing your achievements is a good way to impress your boss and highlight what you have been up to for the past year.
+Discussing your achievements is a good way to impress your boss and highlight what you’ve been up to during the past year.
 Remember: your manager won’t know exactly what you do on a daily basis and they may overlook all the great things you’ve done.

 However, it’s no good simply bragging about all your good work – you’ll need to provide solid proof, too.
 So, prepare a list of targets you’ve met and projects you’ve worked on, and maybe even print out a couple of emails praising your excellent customer service skills.

 This will essentially help you jolt your boss’s memory and also develop new goals for the future.
-Let’s say you overachieved your targets by 5%; next year, you might need to aim for 10% to receive a reward.
+Let’s say you overachieved your targets by 5%; next year, you could aim for 10%.

 2. Talk about a raise

 If you want to bring up the topic of a pay review or raise, now is the perfect time to ask.
 However, I strongly advise against simply saying something as simple and tactless as ‘Can I have a raise?’.
 Instead, you should list all your achievements over the year and provide reasons why you feel you deserve a pay increase.

 You can also tell your boss about your expenses and how you will appreciate an increase.
-If you’re a key player, and the budget allows it, there will be no reason why your boss would refuse your request.
-At the end of the day, they want to see that you’re happy and that you feel satisfied and motivated at work.
+If you’re a key player, and the budget allows it, there will be no reason for your boss to refuse your request.
+At the end of the day, they want to make sure that you’re happy at the company and that you feel satisfied and motivated.

 3. Ask about the development of the business

 This question is great for a number of reasons.

-The first is that you show interest in the overall development of the business and are eager to understand where you fit into the picture.
-You can see how your not-so-important-tasks are actually really important to the success of the organisation.
+For one, you show interest in the overall development of the business and that you’re eager to understand where you fit into the picture.
+You can see how your seemingly not-so-important tasks are actually contribute to the company’s success.

-It also suggests that you’re thinking beyond your daily work and are keen to see how you can contribute more towards the company as a whole.
+It also suggests that you’re thinking beyond your daily work and that you’re keen to see how you can contribute more towards the company as a whole.

 4. Set clear goals